-The MJO explores the repertoire of the artists and traditions of the big band greats such as Duke Ellington, Count Basie, Stan Kenton, Maynard Ferguson, Thad Jones & Mel Lewis and more.
-The ensemble also performs contemporary compositions, including compositions by members of the Meadows Jazz Orchestra.
+The MJO explores the scope of repertoire from the traditions of the great big bands including Duke Ellington, Count Basie, Stan Kenton, Maynard Ferguson, Thad Jones & Mel Lewis and more.
+Continually looking forward, the MJO performs a wide range of contemporary pieces including compositions by Pat Metheny, Chick Corea, Marcus Miller, Bob Mintzer, Earth Wind & Fire, Stevie Wonder, and current members of the Meadows Jazz Orchestra.

 The Meadows Jazz Orchestra, established in 1998, has performed with guest artists including John Holiday, Lynn Seaton, Dennis DiBlasio, Akira Sato, Kevin Butler, Jamal Mohamed and Derrick Horne, among others.
 The MJO has also hosted distinguished artists for performances and masterclasses including Alan Hood and Owen Broder, and ensembles including the Count Basie Orchestra and the U.S. Air Force Dimensions in Blue.